Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and

-And you might be lucky if your clogging filter gives you these signs.
+You might be lucky if your clogging filter gives you these signs of wear.
 A few years ago, some manufacturers decided to install a check valve in some of their filters.
 This valve begins to open whenever working pressure inside the filter starts to rise, so that fuel bypasses the clogging filter element.
-This way the engine doesn't loose power or stalls, which in a way is a good thing.
+This way, the engine doesn't loose power or stalls, which in a way is a good thing.
 However, this can have catastrophic results for your engine over time if you are not paying attention to your car maintenance schedule.

 Allowing unfiltered fuel to pass can wreak havoc with your engine, as hard particles can scratch cylinder walls before impurities begin to shut off your carburetor or fuel injectors.
 Later on, you'll have to deal with a more expensive repair.